David-VTUK/lab-docs/docs/prometheus/part-one.md

 ## Workload Cluster

 * The workload cluster is used to host end-user applications.
-* Each worker node will have `node-exporter` installed for the purpose of exposing metrics
+* Each worker node will have `node-exporter` installed for the purpose of exposing metrics.
-* Three nodes comprise the cluster, each hosting `etcd`, `control plane` and `worker` roles
+* Three nodes comprise the cluster, each hosting `etcd`, `control plane` and `worker` roles.

 |             | Node 1       | Node 2       | Node 2       |
 |-------------|--------------|--------------|--------------|